brandur/sorg/content/drafts/ruby-scale.md

 yet be another two gem indirections and six DSL/mixin layers deep.

-The invention of Pry has made this more managable in that all of this can be determined at runtime fairly easily, but the difficulty in statically analyzing Ruby continues to make it difficult to implement editor "jump to",
+The invention of Pry has made this more manageable in that all of this can be determined at runtime fairly easily, but the difficulty in statically analyzing Ruby continues to make it difficult to implement editor "jump to",